mcgaritym/01_capital_bikeshare/README.md

 Introduction:

-The purpose of this project is to use data science tools to analyze Capital Bikeshare usage around Washington, DC before and during the COVID-19 ('coronavirus') pandemic to answer questions.
+The purpose of this project is to a.) create a ride report ETL pipeline and b.) use data science tools to analyze Capital Bikeshare usage around
+Washington, DC before and during the COVID-19 ('coronavirus') pandemic.
 Questions that come to mind include:

 - What is the total number of rides since inception?
 Since COVID-19?
 - What are the highest (peak) and lowest (bottom) demand days/months since 2018?